AnthonyCalandra/modern-cpp-features/README.md

 ## C++11 Language Features

 ### Move semantics
-Move semantics is mostly about performance optimization: the ability to move an object without the expensive overhead of copying.
-The difference between a copy and a move is that a copy leaves the source unchanged, and a move will leave the source either unchanged or radically different -- depending on what the source is.
-For plain old data, a move is the same as a copy.
+Moving an object means to transfer ownership of some resource it manages to another object.

-To move an object means to transfer ownership of some resource it manages to another object.
-You could think of this as changing pointers held by the source object to be moved, or now held, by the destination object; the resource remains in its location in memory.
-Such an inexpensive transfer of resources is extremely useful when the source is an `rvalue`, where the potentially dangerous side-effect of changing the source after the move is redundant since the source is a temporary object that won't be accessible later.
+The first benefit of move semantics is performance optimization.
+When an object is about to reach the end of its lifetime, either because it's a temporary or by explicitly calling `std::move`, a move is often a cheaper way to transfer resources.
+For example, moving a `std::vector` is just copying some pointers and internal state over to the new vector -- copying would involve having to copy every single contained element in the vector, which is expensive and unnecessary if the old vector will soon be destroyed.

-Moves also make it possible to transfer objects such as `std::unique_ptr`s, [smart pointers](#smart-pointers) that are designed to hold a pointer to a unique object, from one scope to another.
+Moves also make it possible for non-copyable types such as `std::unique_ptr`s ([smart pointers](#smart-pointers)) to guarantee at the language level that there is only ever one instance of a resource being managed at a time, while being able to transfer an instance between scopes.

-See the sections on: [rvalue references](#rvalue-references), [defining move special member functions](#special-member-functions-for-move-semantics), [`std::move`](#stdmove), [`std::forward`](#stdforward), [`forwarding references`](#forwarding-references).
+See the sections on: [rvalue references](#rvalue-references), [special member functions for move semantics](#special-member-functions-for-move-semantics), [`std::move`](#stdmove), [`std::forward`](#stdforward), [`forwarding references`](#forwarding-references).

 ### Rvalue references
 C++11 introduces a new reference termed the _rvalue reference_.
-An rvalue reference to `A`, which is a non-template type parameter (such as `int`, or a user-defined type), is created with the syntax `A&&`.
+An rvalue reference to `T`, which is a non-template type parameter (such as `int`, or a user-defined type), is created with the syntax `T&&`.
 Rvalue references only bind to rvalues.

 Type deduction with lvalues and rvalues:
 ```c++